-If you need dentures after having teeth removed but can’t afford them, you can apply to Work and Income for help paying for them.
+If you need help with dentures, you can apply to Work and Income for help paying for them.

-It’s free if you’re already in hospital.
-There are charges if you have treatment as an outpatient or when the emergency treatment is done by a dentist who has a contract with the DHB.
+Emergency dental treatment is free if you’re already in hospital.
+There are charges, however, if you have treatment as an outpatient or when the emergency treatment is done by a dentist who has a contract with Te Whatu Ora.

-If you have any questions about this, contact your local hospital.
+If you have any questions about getting financial help for immediate and essential dental treatment, contact your local health service.

 You’ll have to pay for dental care, treatments or dentures yourself.
 Some dentists let you pay in instalments to help spread the cost.